 All children with PWS should be monitored to determine if they might have hypogonadism.
 This is typically done by a pediatric endocrinologist, because most children with PWS are already being monitored by an endocrinologist for growth hormone therapy.

 How do you know when a person is reaching puberty?
 In girls, the beginning of puberty is usually marked by breast development.
 In boys, the size of the testes increases.
+The typical age for the start of breast development in girls is around 10 years of age.
+For boys, the start of testicular enlargement is around 12 years of age.

 The development of body hair and body odor are not signs of puberty.